 - 1. Provide care for the patient in the clinical setting. - 2.
 Work as a team with doctors, other radiology technologists, and care providers in the clinical setting. - 3.
 Use critical thinking skills to participate in the healthcare and diagnostic needs of the patient. - 4.
 Plan and perform the MRI diagnostic imaging using the most adequate protocols to include safety, prevention, and cooperation in the initial care procedures to promote and maintain the healthcare needs of the patient. - 5.
 Place the patient's welfare, safety, comfort, and privacy first when planning and implementing care.

 MRI TECHNOLOGY ADMISSION CRITERIA

-All prospective candidates who wish to be admitted to the Magnetic Resonance Imaging Technology program should contact the Program Coordinator at (409) 944-1270 or email at ecerani@gc.edu.
+All prospective candidates who wish to be admitted to the Magnetic Resonance Imaging Technology program should contact the Program Director.